-Best Multi-Tasker: Epsoak Epsom Salt
+Best Multi-Tasker: Epsoak Epsom Salt with Eucalyptus Oils

-Best Moisturizing: Herbivore Coconut Milk
+Best Moisturizing: Herbivore Botanicals Coconut Soak

 If your tootsies are dry with a capital D, reach for this guy.
 True to its name, it uses both coconut milk and coconut pulp to pack plenty of hydration.
 The tropical scent that will transport you to a Caribbean beach is just an added bonus, as is the squeaky-clean formula.
 Try it at night, then load up on a thick foot cream post-soak to wake up to softer, smoother feet.

 If you don’t have time to take a full-on bath, trying soaking just your feet in this magical concoction.
 The soak, made with apple cider vinegar, arnica, and turmeric, quickly relaxes achy muscles.
 The formula is completely clean, too, with pharmaceutical-grade Epsom salts and no added fragrance, preservatives, artificial colors, or any other questionable ingredients.

 Best Purifying: Sunday Rain Foot Soak Bamboo + Charcoal